foss-events/website/README.md

 pipenv run bin/serve.py
 ```

-You can now access the website locally in your browser [https://localhost:1337/](https://localhost:1337/).
+You may now access the website locally in your browser [https://localhost:1337/](https://localhost:1337/).

 ## Contributing